 This crossbow comes equipped with a great 4×32-inch scope with a multi cross-hair reticle for easier aiming.
 It also comes with its own cocking rope and lube, which you will have to re-apply after every 10 shots or so.
 Lastly, you’ll benefit greatly from the lifetime limited warranty that comes with this crossbow.

-What we liked: We really enjoyed the awesome features of this crossbow.
+What stands out?
+We really enjoyed the awesome features of this crossbow.
 It’s constructed very well, and every bolt fired using this crossbow felt extremely powerful and smooth as well.

-What could be better: Unfortunately, we noticed some delamination on the limb of the crossbow, but this was covered under warranty.
+What cons did we manage to find?
+Unfortunately, we noticed some delamination on the limb of the crossbow, but this was covered under warranty.

 Everyone at some point has to start somewhere, and if you’re completely new to hunting and using a tactical crossbow, you probably should check the Snake Eye Tactical Pistol Crossbow.